Team Sonic Racing: Gameplay

+Characters

+Team Sonic Racing features a total of 15 characters, divided into five teams of three racers.
+While most modes allow players to select any combination of characters, the story mode restricts characters to the following teams:

 Plot

 An alien tanuki named Dodon Pa sends invitations to Sonic the Hedgehog and several of his friends, inviting them to compete in a series of team-based races.
 He builds cars outfitted with advanced technology for each of the racers, offering them as a prize for the winning team.
 Though they are skeptical of Dodon Pa's motivations, Sonic and the others agree.
 The competition takes them across the world, with Dodon Pa pitting them against increasingly difficult challenges.

 The racers remain suspicious of Dodon Pa, believing he may be working with Sonic's longtime nemesis Doctor Eggman.
 Investigating further, they discover he is king of the planet Donpa Kingdom and the president of the Donpa Motors automotive corporation.
 The company is constructing an Ultimate Energy Engine, which gains power from teamwork.
 Intending it for philanthropic use, Dodon Pa has been using the races to gather research data for the engine and generate energy to power it.

 After unsuccessfully attempting to steal the engine, Eggman and his henchmen kidnap Dodon Pa and hold him hostage on their battleship.
 Eggman deceives Dodon Pa into finishing the engine for him, forcing Sonic and the others to continue racing to power it.
 Eggman installs the engine into a doomsday robot, but it goes haywire and destroys the battleship.
 Sonic and his friends manage to rescue Dodon Pa as the ship explodes, though the cars are destroyed in the process.
 A grateful Dodon Pa builds everyone new cars, and they prepare to race again.